asagi4/comfyui-prompt-control/README.md

 Nodes for convenient prompt editing.
 The aim is to make basic generations in ComfyUI completely prompt-controllable.

-The generated schedules depend on ComfyUI's timestep range feature.
+The generated schedules depend on ComfyUI's timestep range feature unless you use the `PCSplitSampling` node.

 Due to recent ComfyUI code refactoring, if you get import errors, you must update your ComfyUI installation.